Izz al-Din al-Haddad

-Izz al-Din al-Haddad (عز الدين الحداد, born 1970), also known by his nom de guerre Abu Suhaib (أبو صهيب), is a Palestinian politician and militant who has served as the leader and commander of the Al-Qassam Brigades since May 2025.
-He has also served as the fourth Hamas leader in the Gaza Strip since May 2025.
-He held both positions following the assassination of his predecessor, Mohammed Sinwar.
-He also co-currently served as the head of the Gaza Brigade and oversees the northern sector of the Gaza Strip.
+Izz al-Din al-Haddad (عز الدين الحداد, 1970 – 15 May 2026), also known as Ezzedine Al-Haddad and by his nom de guerre Abu Suhaib (أبو صهيب), was a Palestinian militant who served as the leader and commander of the Al-Qassam Brigades from June 2025 to May 2026.
+He also served as the fourth Hamas leader in the Gaza Strip from June 2025 to May 2026.
+He held both positions following the assassination of his predecessor, Mohammed Sinwar, until his own assassination.
+He also simultaneously served as the head of the Gaza Brigade and oversaw the northern sector of the Gaza Strip.

-Al-Haddad is a member of Hamas's General Military Council and has been instrumental in planning and executing the group's operations.
-He is known as the "Ghost of al-Qassam" in Gaza.
+Al-Haddad was a member of Hamas's General Military Council and had been instrumental in planning and executing the group's operations.
+He was known as the "Ghost of al-Qassam" in Gaza.

-Early life and career
+Early life and joining Hamas

-Al-Haddad joined Hamas at a young age, aligning with the movement since its inception in 1987.
+Al-Haddad was born in Gaza in 1970 and joined Hamas at a young age, aligning with the movement since its inception in 1987.
 He began his career as an operative in the Gaza Brigade and rose through the ranks to become a platoon commander, then a battalion commander, eventually leading the brigade itself.

-Later career
+Militant career

-Al-Haddad assumed control of Al-Qassam Brigades' Gaza City brigade during the 2021 Israel–Palestine crisis, after the assassination of his predecessor, Bassem Issa.
+During the 2008–2009 Gaza War, al-Haddad took command of the eastern Gaza City battalion.
+He was promoted to commander of Al-Qassam Brigades' southern Gaza brigade during the 2012 Gaza War, and assumed control of its Gaza City brigade during the 2021 Israel–Palestine crisis, after the assassination of his predecessor, Bassem Issa.
+Before the October 7 attacks in 2023, he managed the development of the locally built Al-Yassin 105 missiles.
 In November 2023, he took command of Hamas's northern Gaza brigade, and became the overall commander of northern Gaza by June 2024.
 He had commanded at least six battalions and a special forces unit.

 Al-Haddad also had a senior role in Hamas's internal security unit, Al-Majd, which engaged in efforts to uncover spies and collaborators with Israel.
 He was close to Hamas leader Yahya Sinwar, and the pair are thought to have discussed internal security and counterintelligence operations.

-Al-Haddad is known for his operational secrecy and rarely appears in public, earning him the nickname the "Ghost of al-Qassam".
-However, in May 2022, he was seen in a video threatening Israel, and in January 2025, he gave an interview to Al Jazeera, discussing his role in planning the October 7 attack.
+Al-Haddad was known for his operational secrecy and rarely appeared in public, earning him the nickname the "Ghost of al-Qassam".
+However, in May 2022, he was seen in a video threatening Israel, and in January 2025, he gave an interview to Al Jazeera, discussing his role in planning the 7 October attack.